AI in PR Campaigns (Content Creation, Distribution & Visibility)

 However, precision must not replace judgment.

 Luxury PR relies heavily on context.
 The choice of where a story appears influences how it is perceived.
-A feature in a high-end publication carries a different weight compared to broader digital coverage.
-AI can identify opportunities, but the final decision must consider alignment with brand positioning.

 Distribution in luxury PR is not about maximizing reach.
-It is about maximizing relevance.

 Visibility and Amplification in the AI Era

 Visibility has always been a key objective of PR campaigns, but its meaning has evolved.
-In the past, visibility was largely defined by media coverage.
-Today, it encompasses a broader spectrum, including digital presence, social engagement, and ongoing narrative reinforcement.

-However, increased visibility also introduces new challenges.
+However, increased visibility introduces challenges.

 Visibility is not just about presence.